Play-To-Earn-Currency/community_manager/README.md

 ### Commands
 - allowance: show the allowance from provided addreess with the contract
 - mintnft: generate a nft from the community contract, receives the nft rarity as parameter
-- availableTokens: shows the available tokens for that specific rarity
+- availabletokens: shows the available tokens for that specific rarity
 - increasetokencount: increase the token quantity for that specific rarity (Administrator only)
 - increaseraritycount: increase the rarity quantity (Administrator only)
 - raritycost: check the cost for minting the nft in that rarity index